donejs/donejs/docs/about.md

 #### Attract

-If you have the next great JS idea, we want to encourage you to help build it as part of the DoneJS family.
+If you have the next great JS idea, we want to encourage and help you to build it as part of the DoneJS family.
 You'll find DoneJS a supportive environment to nurture your ideas.
 You can even pair with the full-time developers to build out your idea.
 Reach out to us on
 [gitter](https://gitter.im/donejs/donejs) or create an issue.

 ## History

-DoneJS's history goes back more than 8 years!
+DoneJS's history goes back more than 10 years!
 Learn why JavaScriptMVC was started, and how it evolved into DoneJS.

 ### Beginning Steps